 "Alone we can do so little; together we can do so much" - Helen Keller

 As well as his academic interests, Tom is an accomplished writer and producer in his own right.
-Following a run of critically acclaimed short films, Tom turned his hand to feature film production in the form of the supernatural thriller Cold Mile House.
 Through his work for the Malta Film Commission, Tom has been involved in the successful financing of over thirty short films, features and documentaries.
 He has also worked as a mentor for several major cinematic productions and advised the Maltese government in relation to their Film Equity Investment Scheme.
-Recent press coverage of Tom’s work includes: the BBC, AOL News, Channel 4, Balance magazine, the Derby Telegraph, and Focus magazine.
-He is also regularly featured on British television and radio in relation to both his own work and his knowledge of film as a medium.
+He set up Big Brain Films in 2018.
+Tom is regularly featured on British television and radio in relation to both his own work and his knowledge of film as a medium.